-The Early Childhood Education curriculum is offered by the Department of Social, Behavioral and Educational Studies at the Quad Cities Campus, Moline, and through distance learning and online courses at the East Campus.
-The Child Development career program is especially designed to prepare persons to work with children birth through age five in facilities that foster healthy social, physical, emotional and intellectual growth.
-The Black Hawk College Child Development Program has been approved as an entitled program through Gateways to Opportunity.
+The Early Childhood Education program is offered by the Health and Human Services at the Quad Cities Campus, Moline, through distance learning at the East Campus, and online courses.
+The Early Childhood Education program is especially designed to prepare persons to work with children birth through age five in a child care or preschool setting.
+The Black Hawk College Early Childhood Education program has been approved as an entitled program through Gateways to Opportunity.
 Courses taken at Black Hawk College support the attainment of the following Gateways Credentials: Levels 2, 3, and 4; Infant-Toddler Credential Levels 2, 3, and 4.

-Students will take classes designed to give particular understanding and skills in such areas as human growth and development, nutrition, and behavior.
+Students will take classes designed to give particular understanding and skills in such areas as human growth and development, curriculum and guidance.
 Observation and practical experience will take place in off-campus preschool and child care facilities.
-Observation and practicum students must have documentation of a current physical exam and of having a P.P.D.
-2-step test for T.B.
-Additionally, fingerprinting and background check may be required for observation and practicum students.

 Students who complete this program will be able to:

 - Create an individualized instructional plan for a specific child based on his/her strengths and weaknesses, as informed by both standardized assessment and research-based developmental domains.

 - Develop and implement developmentally appropriate health, safety and nutrition activities.

 - Develop, implement, and evaluate a preschool lesson plan for each of the learning domains (math, science, social studies, language, literacy, the arts, health and safety, music and movement) that incorporates evidence-based practices in content and delivery methods.

 - Evaluate the role of ecological, child and teacher factors in the social emotional development of children and how to make changes in the classroom environment to improve child outcomes.